Academics are fast becoming a thing of the past in public schools.

 Among the webinars offered there are “SEL as a Lever for Equity and Social Justice,” and also a lecture on how to use SEL to “support antiracist practices.”
 Another webinar outlines how to use policy to “dismantle inequities.”

 Again, the leftist buzzwords are everywhere.
-And that’s not an accident.
+And that isn’t an accident.

 “SEL competencies can be leveraged to develop justice-oriented, global citizens, and nurture inclusive school and district communities,” it states, adding that the programs will involve getting children to “assess power dynamics” and confront “issues of race and class across different settings.”